AbhaySingh71/Papeer--Agentic-Research-Paper-RAG-System/README.md

 ## Main Demo

-Use this section for the four primary product screenshots you want on GitHub.

 | Demo 1 | Demo 2 |
 | --- | --- |
 | ![Main demo 1](assets/papeer19.png) | ![Main demo 2](assets/papeer28.png) |